codereport/bqn-test/README.md

 #### Using in BQN files

 Include the `test.bqn` and then make use of `UnitTest` for passing tests and `UnitFail` if you currently expect the test to fail.
-In order to get `currently:` results, use match `≡` and the expression preceed the `≡` will be evaluated.
+In order to get `currently:` results, use match `≡` and the expression preceeding the `≡` will be evaluated.

 ```bqn
 ⟨UnitTest, UnitFail⟩ ⇐ •Import "/home/cph/bqn-test/test.bqn"